brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Better Base64 detection.
     - [Bugfix] The error handler was not removed in the file reader.
     - [Bugfix] The no-js feedback handles CSP headers.
+    - [Bugfix] The translations are located in a div in the header.
+    - [Bugfix] Missing BOM encoding in the code generation.

 5.0.3
     - [Bugfix] Use the Krexx error callback in the LogFileList collector.